Historical Apoplexy · State Legislative Adaptations · Nebraska

 governing body of the relevant tribal nation.

-Nebraska, and the Sac and Fox Nation of Missouri in Kansas and
+and the Sac and Fox Nation of Missouri in Kansas and Nebraska

-(4) The Ponca Tribe of Nebraska, restored to federal recognition
+(4) The Ponca Tribe of Nebraska, restored to federal

-particular consideration in partnership agreements under this act,
+shall receive particular consideration in partnership

-in recognition of the historical significance of Standing Bear v.
+agreements under this Act, in recognition of the historical

-SECTION 7.
+SECTION 5.
 Immigration-status neutrality.

-(1) No program established by this act shall require proof of
+(1) No program established by this Act shall require proof of

 United States citizenship or lawful immigration status as a